Lacoste/sweater_weather/README.md

 $ bundle exec rspec
 ```

 ## Versions
+Ruby 2.4.1
+Rails 5.2.3

 ## Future Iterations
-- build out accompanying front end app in JavaScript
+- Build out an accompanying front end application in JavaScript.
-- use JavaScript to ceratin time related keys to use client's time zone
+- Using JavaScript for ceratin time related keys to use client's time zone.